Pratikkumartulo/Heart_Disease_Predictor_ML/README.md

 This repository contains a logistic regression model developed using Python and Jupyter Notebook.
-The model is trained to classify data into two categories, and the repository includes all necessary code and documentation to understand, reproduce, and evaluate the model.
+The model is trained to classify data into two categories, and the repository includes all necessary code and documentation to understand and evaluate the model.